michaelcale/books/books/go/0330-cvs/000-index.md

 `Read()` method reads one CSV line at a time and returns `[]string` slice with all fields in that line and an error.

-Returning `io.EOF` as an error siginifies successfully reaching end of file.
+Returning `io.EOF` as an error signifies successfully reaching end of file.

 ## Reading all records from CSV file